 If you are involved in the research, development or distribution of horticultural plants we invite you to join the PRE community.
 If you are a plant scientist, affiliated with a horticultural college or botanic garden, and would like to learn more about becoming a PRE Screener, please drop us an email -- PlantRight@suscon.org, requesting a PRE Account.

+Check out the Introduction to PRE Tool & Platform video tutorial, here.
 PRE Screener Training webinars are available to horticultural organizations, colleges and botanic gardens.

 Appreciations to the team that led the PRE model research, at University of California (Davis) and University of Washington: Joseph M. DiTomaso, Christiana Conser, Sarah Reichard, Lizbeth Seebacher and Dave Fujino.
 Thanks also to Horticultural Research Institute for funding a portion of this research.